wjwwood/pyturtlebot/README.md

 First you will need to start the turtlebot2 software, I have provided a launch file in this package for convenience:

+    $ source ~/pyturtlebot/build/devel/setup.bash
     $ roslaunch pyturtlebot pyturtlebot.launch

 This will launch all of the ROS programs required to have the turtlebot up and running.
+If you get some errors about unloading nodelets, ROS may have been starting on boot.
+Stop it so you can run it locally by running `sudo service ros stop` before invoking the above `roslaunch` command.

-Next run the ipython notebook:
+Next run the ipython notebook in another terminal:

+    $ source ~/pyturtlebot/build/devel/setup.bash
-    $ ipython notebook --pylab --port=5555 --ip=* --notebook-dir=~/pyturtlebot/notebooks
+    $ ipython notebook --pylab=inline --port=5555 --ip=* --notebook-dir=~/pyturtlebot/notebooks

 ## Using the demo